AP Spanish Literature and Culture: The exam

 The exam is divided into two sections with several parts.
 Section I, consisting of 65 multiple-choice questions, is split into two parts.
 Part A (15 questions) is the listening component, which includes a twice-recited poem, a recording of an interview with an author, and a presentation concerning a topic that relates to the course.
-Part B (50 questions) is reading comprehension based on a wide variety of works, including a literary criticism and selections from works that are not on the required reading list.
+Part B (50 questions) is reading comprehension based on a wide variety of works, including literary criticism and selections from works that are not on the required reading list.
 Eighty minutes are given for the entire section.

 Section II is free-response, containing two short-answer questions and two longer essays.
 The first question is based on an excerpt from a work on the required reading list, and students must name the author, identify the time period, and, most importantly, elaborate on the theme presented in the passage (15 minutes).
 The second question asks students to read an excerpt from a work on the required reading list and compare the theme presented to that of an accompanying piece of artwork (15 minutes).
 The third question tests students' ability to link a piece of literature on the required reading list to the greater genre or movement to which it belongs (35 minutes).
 Finally, the fourth question directs students to analyze the literary techniques in two excerpts, one of which is from a work on the required reading list, that are used to convey a shared theme (35 minutes).
 One hundred minutes are allotted for this section.

 In all, the test is 180 minutes (3 hours) in duration.